-EXERCISE 3.1 Sitting in a group for 2 minutes, handlers out of sight [Coeff.
-2] EXERCISE 3.2 Lying down for 1 minute and recall [Coeff.
-2] Commands: "Sit", "Stay", "Down" and/or Hand signal, "Come" Performance: The exercises 1 and 2 are combined.
+EXERCISE 3.1 Sitting in a group for 2 minutes, [Coeff.
+2]

+handlers out of sight

+EXERCISE 3.2 Lying down for 1 minute and recall [Coeff.
+2]

+Commands: "Sit", "Stay", "Down" and/or Hand signal, "Come"

+Performance: The exercises 1 and 2 are combined.

 Ex.
-3.1/ Part 1: Sitting in a group for 2 minutes Ex.
-3.2/ Part 2: Lying on a group for 1 minute and recall The points are given for both parts separately after the end of the secc exercise. ond part of the The exercise starts when all handlers of the group stand in a row at app 5 meters distance from each other with their dogs in heel position an announces "Exercise starts".
-The exercise ends (Part 1) when the l returned inside the ring, facing their dogs at a distance of not less than 10 meters and the steward announces "Exercise over".
-Part 2 immediately after part 1. d the steward handlers have approximately The dogs are sitting in heel position in a row at approx. 4 - 5 meters each other.
-When told, the handlers leave their dogs and walk out of sig and stay hidden for 2 minutes.
-The two-minute period starts when al out of sight.
-When 2 minutes have elapsed, the handlers are instructed into the ring and take a standing position inside the ring.
-The handlers to walk and take a standing position approximately 10 meters from the the dogs. leave their dogs and walk out of sight of the dogs two-minute period starts when all handlers are elapsed, the handlers are instructed to walk back sition inside the ring.
-The handlers are then told Part 1 has ended and part 2 begins immediately.
+3.1/ Part 1: Sitting in a group for 2 minutes

+Ex.
+3.2/ Part 2: Lying on a group for 1 minute and recall

+The points are given for both parts separately after the end of the second part of the exercise.

+The exercise starts when all handlers of the group stand in a row at approximately 4-5 meters distance from each other with their dogs in heel position and the steward announces "Exercise starts".
+The exercise ends (Part 1) when the handlers have returned inside the ring, facing their dogs at a distance of not less than approximately 10 meters and the steward announces "Exercise over".
+Part 2 (Ex.
+2) starts immediately after part 1.

+The dogs are sitting in heel position in a row at approx. 4 - 5 meters distance from each other.
+When told, the handlers leave their dogs and walk out of sight of the dogs and stay hidden for 2 minutes.
+The two-minute period starts when all handlers are out of sight.
+When 2 minutes have elapsed, the handlers are instructed to walk back into the ring and take a standing position inside the ring.
+The handlers are then told to walk and take a standing position approximately 10 meters from the dogs facing the dogs.

+Part 1 has ended and part 2 begins immediately.

 The steward starts the second part of the exercise "Part 2 begins".
+The dogs should be sitting.

-Th be sitting. e dogs should Handlers of dogs that have taken a wrong position during part 1 sho their dogs to the correct position, i.e. sit, on permission of the steward The handlers are told to command the dogs down one by one from left to right.
+Handlers of dogs that have taken a wrong position during part 1 should command their dogs to the correct position, i.e. sit, on permission of the steward.

+The handlers are told to command the dogs down one by one from left to right.
 They will be lying for 1 minute and after which they will be recalled one by one from right to left.
 The recall will be on the steward's command and the steward will move to the next dog only after the previous dog is in heel position beside the handler.

 Loud commands may disturb the others and will severely reduce points.

 There should not be more than four dogs in a group, but no less than three.
 In case of only five entries in class 3, all five can do the exercise together.

-It is up to the judge to decide how handlers with dogs that have faile the start and handlers that do not wish to recall their dogs should do. ed part 2 from
+It is up to the judge to decide how handlers with dogs that have failed part 2 from the start and handlers that do not wish to recall their dogs should do.